 We've already dealt with canned food and spices, since most people have those, but today and moving forward as you work through this mission, deal with any additional food you've got, such as items in bags, boxes, or in bulk.

-This can include baking mixes, chips, cereals, crackers, dried beans, rice, flour, and more.
+This can include baking mixes, chips, cereals, crackers, dried beans, rice, flour, baby food, and more.
 If it's shelf-stable, then it's fair game to be evaluated to decide if it is food clutter, or should be kept.